-Students taking courses by Independent study will need to complete an Independent study form with the assistance of the professor involved, provide a syllabus and pay tuition and the appropriate Independent study fee.
+Students taking courses by independent study will need to complete an Independent Study form with the assistance of the professor involved, provide a syllabus and pay tuition and the appropriate Independent Study fee.
 Independent studies must be approved by the Program Chair of the course being offered and by the professor prior to enrolling in the course.
-AGS Independent study forms may be secured in the Academic Advisor & Assistant Registrar's Office.
-The Academic Advisor & Assistant Registrar's Office approves the assigned dates for any Independent study and enrolls the student.
-Credit will be awarded only if all course requirements are fulfilled no later than one week past the assigned date on the Independent study form.
+AGS Independent Study forms may be secured from the Academic and Student Services Coordinator's Office.
+The Academic Advisor/Assistant Registrar's Office approves the assigned dates for any Independent Study and enrolls the student.
+Credit will be awarded only if all course requirements are fulfilled no later than one week past the assigned date on the Independent Study form.
 If course work is not received by this time, the student will receive an F in the course.